 Isle of Skye Winter Weather

-As you would expect from an island nicknamed the Misty Isle, Skye is famous for its foggy and rainy days.
+The weather on the Isle of Skye can be more than a little unpredictable, even during the summer.
+As you would expect from an island nicknamed the Misty Isle, Skye is famous for its foggy and rainy days which are common year-round.
 From my experience on Skye in the winter, it rains more often than not and dry good weather days can be hard to come by.